aBOUT THE PROJECT

-Since September 2016, Fathomers has been wayfinding a project with Phil Ross, whose mushroom innovations have long foretold of a fungal future for all of us.
+In September 2016, Fathomers began wayfinding a project with Phil Ross, whose mushroom innovations have long foretold of a fungal future for all of us.
 In devising a campaign of objects and events that bridge the worlds of science fiction, science fact, synthetic biology, ethics, and popular culture, our discussions have taken us from Los Angeles to San Francisco, from the apocryphal to the apocalyptic, from fashion to linguistics to Black Mirror to spam.

 "On Mycotecture: Breakfast with Phil Ross," Nov.
 2, 2016, at NeueHouse Hollywood